kt474/ffwrapped-blog/posts/tutorial.md

 ![tutorial image](tutorial_img.png)

-If you want all of the source code it can be found on github [here](https://github.com/kt474/sleeper-api-example).
+All of the source code can be found on [github](https://github.com/kt474/sleeper-api-example).

+## 4. Next Steps

+Now that you know how to retrieve, manipulate, and display data from the Sleeper API, take a look at the other API [endpoints](https://docs.sleeper.com/).
+Some project ideas include: a draft board with player grades, charts comparing weekly points scored, and tables with all time win/loss records.
+For inspiration, there are some great examples on [ffwrapped](https://ffwrapped.com).